-- Will be different from the medical professionals who made the previous decision; - Will not be a subordinate of the reviewers who made the previous decision; - Will have the appropriate clinical knowledge and expertise to perform the review; - Will review all information submitted by the member or representative regardless if this information was submitted for the previous decision; and - Will make a decision about your appeal within 30 calendar days.
+- Will be different from the medical professionals who made the previous decision - Will not be subordinates of the reviewers who made the previous decision - Will have the appropriate clinical knowledge and expertise to perform the review - Will review all information submitted by the member or representative, regardless of whether this information was submitted for the previous decision - Will make a decision about your appeal within 30 calendar days

 The appeal process may take up to 44 days if you ask for more time to submit information or the MCO needs to get additional information from other sources.
-The MCO will call and send you a letter within two days if they need additional information.
+The MCO will call and send you a letter within two days if it needs additional information.

-If your doctor or MCO feels that your appeal should be reviewed quickly due to the seriousness of your condition, you will receive a decision about your appeal within 72 hours.
+If your doctor or MCO believes that your appeal should be reviewed quickly due to the seriousness of your condition, you will receive a decision about your appeal within 72 hours.